Condense to Conduct and Conduct to Condense: Introduction

-where $n_0 = \Theta \left(\frac{1}{\epsilon^2} \right), c = \Theta(\epsilon).$ \end{thm} The reasoning that leads to the construction of this permutation (the final proof is in Section \ref{thm-main-proof}) requires the introduction of several lemmas (all proofs are in Section \ref{proofs}) and definitions, which we present below: \begin{dfn} The min-entropy of a source $X$ is defined as
+where $n_0 = \Theta \left(\frac{1}{\alpha^2} \right), c = \Theta(\alpha).$ \end{theorem} The reasoning that leads to the construction of this permutation (the final proof is in Section \ref{thm-main-proof}) requires the introduction of several lemmas (all proofs are in Section \ref{proofs}) and definitions, which we present below: \begin{definition} The min-entropy of a source $X$ is defined as

-\end{dfn} \begin{dfn} A distribution $D$ over domain $X$ is a flat distribution if it is uniformly random over a set $S \subset X$.
-In other words: if it is uniform on its support. \end{dfn} We have the following well known fact on these notions: \begin{lem} A source $X$ with min-entropy at least $k$ is always a convex combination of flat distributions supported on sets of size $2^k$. \end{lem} \begin{dfn} The permutation $\pi: \{ 0,1\}^{wn} \to \{ 0,1\}^{wn}$ will be called a ($\alpha, \epsilon_1, \epsilon_2$)-Multi-Source-Somewhere-Condenser if for any independent random variables $X_1, X_2,\ldots X_w \in \{ 0,1 \}^n$ with min-entropy at least $\alpha n$, the distribution $\pi(X_1, \ldots, X_w)$ can be expressed as a convex combination of the distributions ($\sum_{1\leq i \leq w} \gamma_i C_i + \gamma R$), such that $\gamma \leq \epsilon_2$ and $[C_i ]_i$ (i.e. the $i$-th coordinate of $C_i$) has min-entropy at least $(1+\epsilon_1)\alpha n$. \end{dfn} Remark: the definition above is based on Definition 1.11 from \cite{raz}.
-However we consider several sources of the input and we limit ourselves to the study of permutations.
-Nevertheless, its intuitive meaning remains the same: we define a transformation, which from several sources with smaller min-entropy, leads to a convex combination of distributions, each of which (except for one component of size $\gamma$) has min-entropy on some coordinate by a factor $(1+ \epsilon_1)$ larger.
+\end{definition} \begin{definition} A distribution $D$ over domain $X$ is a flat distribution if it is uniformly random over a set $S \subset X$.
+In other words: if it is uniform on its support. \end{definition} We have the following well known fact on these notions: \begin{lemma} A source $X$ with min-entropy at least $k$ is always a convex combination of flat distributions supported on sets of size $2^k$. \end{lemma}